 I knew when I picked up a load of cheap horrors the decision might come back to bite me, but hey, it was three films for £5, a bargain I thought.
 You can always tell how popular a film is by the number of images on Google...this had just the one.

-Return... sounded kinda interesting, though a tad similar to The Tunnel.
+After... sounded kinda interesting, though a tad similar to The Tunnel.
 Three thrill seekers who are into 'urban exploration' decided to head to Moscow to explore Stalin's mythical Metro-2 subway system.
-After getting into it they soon become hunted by soldiers in bio hazard suits, mingle with hordes of radiation infused tramps, and take part in their very own music video while 'artsy' flashbacks give insight into the main characters past.
+After getting into it they soon become hunted by soldiers in biohazard suits, mingle with hordes of radiation infused tramps, and take part in their very own music video while 'artsy' flashbacks give insight into the main characters past.

 The Metro setting is cool in theory but in practice like The Tunnel it just seems to be a variety of boring looking underground corridors.
-A Jacob's ladder style influence is apparent though in this film.
-Everywhere Nate goes in the underground he sees glimpses of an eyeless man in a baseball cap, who (spoiler!) it turns out abducted and murdered his child in the past.
+A Jacob's Ladder style influence is apparent though in this film.
+Everywhere Nate goes in the underground he sees glimpses of an eyeless man in a baseball cap, who (spoiler!) it turns out had some dark link to his past.
 Slowly going crazy Nate seems aimless, the two with him don't really have any comment on anything of note.
 The flashbacks at least take away from the darkness.